sarkerJ/RESTfulAPI/README.md

 ### Project Goal

-The goal of this project was to create a simple RESTful Application with simple CRUD *(Create, Read, Update, Delete)* functionalities so that I could get a better of  APIs and the range of methods and syntaxes that are required in order to do so.
+The goal of this project was to create a simple RESTful Application with CRUD *(Create, Read, Update, Delete)* functionalities so that I could get a better understanding of how APIs work and the range of methods and syntaxes that are required in order to do so.

 #### Class Diagram

 The class diagram below provides a quick overview of the two main controllers that were used.
-By looking at the image you will notice that one of the controller was refactored to include a service layer.
-The reason behind this was to implement the **D** in SOLID (Dependency Inversion) as well as to enable the use of **Mocks** to test the class.
-Due to time constraint the second controller was not fully refactored, furthermore having gained a better understanding from the first controller the refactoring of the second controller was not high up in the priority list.
+By looking at the image you will notice that one of the controllers was refactored to include a service layer.
+The reason behind this was to implement the **D** in the SOLID principles (Dependency Inversion) as well as to enable the use of **Mocks** to test the class.
+Due to time constraint the second controller was not fully refactored, however having gained a better understanding from the first controller the refactoring of the second controller was not set as one of the major tasks to complete.

 ![classDiagram](https://github.com/sarkerJ/RESTfulAPI/blob/main/Classdiagram.JPG)